-The profile options like Name, Status and picture are also encrypted and only visible to direct contacts, users from accepted conversations or from people in a same group, providing the user with options to prevent third parties to access those kinds of information without consent.
+The profile options like Name, Status, and pictures are also encrypted and only visible to direct contacts, users from accepted conversations, or people in the same group, providing the user with options to prevent third parties from accessing those kinds of information without consent.

 The user can only use one mobile device at a time but can link up to five other devices in the same account.
 The contents of the desktop applications are synced with the mobile phone and must be linked with it.

-No ads nor tracking, in a sense that there is no on-going program that uses data and metadata of the users to capitalize on them, since its business model is based on donations and private funding.
+No ads nor tracking, in a sense that there is no ongoing program that uses data and metadata of the users to capitalize on them since its business model is based on donations and private funding.

-A message request system, in which when someone who is not a contact try to interact with the user through Signal, the application displays some information about them so the user can accept, delete or block the interaction.
-Regarding video and voice chats, Signal has a policy to prevent spam and abuses that only makes the phone ring if a request from this caller was approved before.
+A message request system, in which when someone who is not a contact tries to interact with the user through Signal, the application displays some information about them so the user can accept, delete or block the interaction.
+Regarding video and voice chats, Signal has the policy to prevent spam and abuses that only makes the phone ring if a request from this caller was approved before.

-Ephemeral messages, in which the user can set a timer so when this option is active every content in the conversation starts with an auto-destruction countdown by default, adding one more privacy security layer.
+Ephemeral messages, in which the user can set a timer so when this option is active, every content in the conversation starts with an auto-destruction countdown by default, adding one more privacy security layer.
 This can be set to create even stickers that are ephemeral.

-A sealed sender system, that significantly reduces the amount of information available to the service regarding metadata of the sender like location, profile etc., thus not being stored on the Signal’s servers.
+A sealed sender system that significantly reduces the amount of information available to the service regarding metadata of the sender like location, profile, etc., thus not being stored on the Signal’s servers.

-Signal Pins, which are based in the Secure Value Recovery cloud system that can register data like your profile, settings, blocked users and other configurations that can only be accessed through the code that must have at least 4 digits and can be alphanumeric.
+Signal Pins, which are based on the Secure Value Recovery cloud system that can register data like your profile, settings, blocked users, and other configurations that can only be accessed through the code that must have at least four digits and can be alphanumeric.

-This protocol works with long-term, medium-term and ephemeral keys that are generated relating the interactions between two users in such a way that each new message also contains ephemeral keys that are used on the encryption and decryption of future messages.
+This protocol works with long-term, medium-term and temporary keys that are generated relating to the interactions between two users in such a way that each new message also contains ephemeral keys that are used for the encryption and decryption of future messages.

-Such technology provides the users with a high level of security regarding the interception of the massages, being used by journalists, activists and investigators to protect identity sources.
+Such technology provides the users with a high level of security regarding the interception of the messages used by journalists, activists, and investigators to protect identity sources.

-Regarding Signal’s Terms of Service, the user should be at least 13 years old to use the platform and must accept to receive verification codes in order to create their account.
+Regarding Signal’s Terms of Service, the user should be at least 13 years old to use the platform and must accept to receive verification codes to create their account.

 As for the response for government requests, Signal have two public records of such requisition.
-In 2016, a Jury from Eastern District of Virginia called out a subpoena requiring information regarding two Signal users.
+In 2016, a Jury from the Eastern District of Virginia called out a subpoena requiring information regarding two Signal users.

 Since the platform does not store information on users nor the contents of its interactions, the group could only provide the Justice with the timestamps for when each account was created and the date those accounts were last connected to the Signal service.

-In its response, Signal’s lawyers sustained that the foundation could only comply with the time of account creation and time of last connection with the servers because those are the only categories of the requested information that Signal maintains.
+In its response, Signal’s lawyers sustained that the foundation could only comply with the time of account creation and last connection with the servers because those are the only categories of the requested information that Signal maintains.

-That is because the platform was designed in such a way that the profile is protected by end-to-end encryption with the PINs and requests/sealed sender system.
+That is because the platform was designed so that the profile is protected by end-to-end encryption with the PINs and requests/sealed sender system.

-So far, only those two cases were public disclosed by the platform, with almost the same kind of requests and the same kind of response that sustains that the platform was designed in such a way that it is impossible to disclose an information that is not accessible in the service’s servers.
+So far, only those two cases were publicly disclosed by the platform, with almost the same kind of requests and the same kind of response that sustains that the venue was designed in such a way that it is impossible to disclose information that is not accessible in the service’s servers.

 Currently, the only cryptocurrency supported is MOB by MobileCoin, which uses an anonymous structure that runs on blockchain.
-There is no need for a bank account to use this type of transaction.
+There is no need for a bank account to use this transaction.

-At this moment, the feature can only be accessed on the beta version of Signal on Android and iOS by residents on the UK that are not US persons for legal reasons regarding cryptocurrencies.
+At this moment, the feature can only be accessed on the beta version of Signal on Android and iOS by residents of the UK that are not US persons for legal reasons regarding cryptocurrencies.

-To make a payment, once having the requirements the user must select the Payments option from the Settings menu and select a contact.
+To make a payment, once the requirements, the user must select the Payments option from the Settings menu and select a contact.
 After this, the app asks for an amount and two confirmation screens before the transaction is done.

-Another form to help with money contributions to Signal is through an amazon link that makes Amazon donate 0.5% of the purchase to the signal foundation.
+Another form to help with money contributions to Signal is through an Amazon link that makes Amazon donate 0.5% of the purchase to the signal foundation.
 The foundation also provides some forms of direct support and collaboration from its community.

 The localization and translation aspects of the application are entirely open for collaboration from the public.
-So far, the mobile applications were localized for more than 130 languages and the support center for more than 60.
+So far, the mobile applications have been localized for more than 130 languages, and the support center for more than 60.